anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The MASA returns the voucher-response (voucher) to the registrar.

-### TODO: Registrar Processing of MASA issued Voucher
+### TODO: MASA issued Voucher Processing by Registrar

 After receiving the voucher the registrar SHOULD evaluate it for transparency and logging purposes as outlined in section 5.6 of {{RFC8995}}.
 The registrar MUST add an additional signature to the MASA provided voucher, by signing it using its registrar credentials).